Healthy Homes Assessment Hospital Hill

 Hospital Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Hospital Hill and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Hospital Hill and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that prove the compliance with each Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

 Starting 1 July 2021

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes